Kyle Petty: Charity

+Kyle Petty poses with Victory Junction camper on 2016 Ride.

-Petty is active in many charitable causes, such as Victory Junction, a facility for serious illness and chronic medical condition children, which he established to honor his late son, as well as an annual charity motorcycle ride across the country called the Kyle Petty Charity Ride Across America.
+Petty is active in many charitable causes, such as Victory Junction, a facility for serious illness and chronic medical condition children, which he established to honor his late son, as well as an annual charity motorcycle ride across the country called the Kyle Petty Charity Ride Across America which he established in 1995.
+As of 2026 his ride has raised over $23 million for Victory Junction and other children's charities.

 Music career

 Petty is also known for his brief attempts as a professional country musician.
 He was signed to a record contract by RCA Records in 1986 and began work on an album with Don Light.
 His lone single from this period was "The Other Guy", which led to appearances on Hee Haw and opening for acts such as Randy Travis and The Oak Ridge Boys.
 Due to disagreements with his record company and management, Petty later abandoned the album project.

 Later, Petty recorded a track entitled "Oh King Richard", a tribute to his father Richard written by Rodney Crowell that was released in 1995 as part of a NASCAR-themed country music compilation album.
 A music video for the song was produced, featuring Petty playing an acoustic guitar in front of his father's No. 43 racecar, as Richard watched highlights of his career on a screen.

+On June 19, 2021 Petty performed multiple songs at Grand Ole Opry during NASCAR's Nashville weekend.
+He continues to play sporadic live shows.